johnkristijan/webapp-stats/README.md

 # webapp-stats
-Simple usage statistics for you webapp - which page did the user visit? which parts of the app is most used? less used?
+Simple usage statistics for you webapp - which urls/pages/routes did the user visit? which parts of the app is most used? less used?